Habits of an agile servant leader – Habit 4 (part 1): Humility

 “Leadership effectiveness is often dependent upon the leader’s ability to clearly understand the hearts and minds of others”.

-Therefore, humility increases agile servant-leaders’ effectiveness at work through empathy, paving the way for solid trust in Agile teams.
+Therefore, through empathy, humility increases agile servant-leaders’ effectiveness at work, paving the way for solid trust in Agile teams.

 It is shown that humility: